varigence/docs/bimlflex/reference-documentation/SnowSqlConfig.md

 # SnowSQL Config

-Location of the Snowflake SnowSQL configuration file
+Location of the Snowflake SnowSQL configuration file.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `%USERPROFILE%\.snowsql\config`.